ika-rwth-aachen/SimDriver/src/README.md

 - [x] 13.
 Keeping a maximum comfortable speed in curves (depending on the _maximum lateral acceleration_)
 - [x] 14.
 Keeping a maximum allowed speed (defined by _speed rules_, e.g. speed limits)
 - [x] 15.
 Keeping a _maximum comfortable speed_ defined by a parameter
 - [x] 16.
-Adapting the speed predictively according to the local speeds (12., 13., 14.)
+Adapting the speed predicatively according to the local speeds (12., 13., 14.)
 - [o] 17.
 Making _decision_ and _performing_ a lane change
 - [x] 18.
 Making _decision_ to stop at stop signs
 - [ ] 19.
 Making _decision_ to slow down or stop due to a conflict ahead